openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    assignment expression
    variable

-2. If the left-hand operand is an array access expression (see :ref:`Array Indexing Expression`), possibly enclosed in a pair of parentheses, then:
+2. If the left-hand-side operand is an array access expression (see :ref:`Array Indexing Expression`), possibly enclosed in parentheses, then:

    #.
-Array reference subexpression of the left-hand operand is evaluated.
+Array reference subexpression of the left-hand-side operand is evaluated.
       If this evaluation completes abruptly, then so does the assignment expression.
-In that case, the right-hand operand and the index subexpression are not evaluated, and the assignment does not occur.
+In that case, the right-hand-side operand and the index subexpression are not evaluated, and the assignment does not occur.
    #.
-If the evaluation completes normally, then the index subexpression of
+If the evaluation completes normally, then the index subexpression of the
-      the left-hand operand is evaluated.
+      left-hand-side operand is evaluated.
 If this evaluation completes abruptly, then so does the assignment expression.
-In that case, the right-hand operand is not evaluated, and the assignment does not occur.
+In that case, the right-hand-side operand is not evaluated, and the assignment does not occur.
    #.
-If the evaluation completes normally, then the right-hand operand is
+If the evaluation completes normally, then the right-hand-side operand is
       evaluated.
 If this evaluation completes abruptly, then so does the assignment expression, and the assignment does not occur.
    #.
 If the evaluation completes normally, but the value of the index